top of page

 Here's what happens when a single error goes unnoticed:

-• Custom furniture doesn’t fit through doorways.
+• Custom furniture may not fit through doorways.

 A misalignment of just 1 inch can lead to wasted materials, extra labor costs, and frustrated clients.